 There are undoubtedly some differences in prices.
 That difference will likely get covered in currency exchange rates, bank fees, and other transaction charges, though.
 Other restrictions might also come into play, like a website not allowing the use of a credit card that isn’t from a local bank.

 Granted, you may see significant savings in the long-term or if even you’re planning a long holiday.
 Even five to ten dollar savings on everything will eventually add up to a pretty good amount.
 That said, you might want to re-think things if saving a lot of money is the main advantage you’re looking for from a VPN service.

 Plenty of pros, but there are some cons to using a VPN

-VPNs are the best way to address online privacy and security issues and there’s are plenty of other reasons as to why you should use one.
-Nothing is perfect though, and while there are a lot of pros, VPNs are not without their cons either.
+VPNs are the best way to address online privacy and security issues, and there’s are plenty of other reasons why you should use one.
+Nothing is perfect, though, and while there are many pros, VPNs are not without their cons either.

 The biggest downside is a drop in connection speed.
 You are basically sending your data to another location before it heads to the right web server.
 This, unfortunately, means that connection speeds will almost always be slower than your regular, non-VPN speed.
 Depending on the server location, the drop can be quite significant.

 Along the same lines is the server load.
 A VPN provider has finite resources, and a server may get overloaded if there are too many simultaneous connections.
 Connection speeds may drop, or you may be unable to connect at all.
 Luckily, most good VPNs feature multiple servers at every location, and you generally don’t have to worry about server load with premium services.

 A VPN connection can drop unexpectedly as well.
 If you don’t notice this change, you will continue to use the Internet while thinking your information is safe when it no longer is.
 Once again, most VPNs have a way around this issue with something called a kill switch.
 This feature basically blocks all Internet traffic if the connection drops and only works again when it reconnects.